ACTIVATE WEST MICHIGAN

 May 15, 2013 AWM Event – Unlocking Action – The Key to Wellness Success

-During this breakfast program we’ll give practical advice, real life examples, and tools to put your plan into action and get real results.
-Join us along with speaker Dawn Rodman from the Michigan Department of Community Health 4×4 Plan to learn more about how the State of Michigan can help businesses employ resources that positively influence the four identified healthy behaviors: maintain a healthy diet, engage in regular exercise, get an annual physical exam, and avoid all tobacco use and the four measures: body mass index (BMI), blood pressure, cholesterol level, and blood sugar/glucose level.
+It was great to hear speaker Dawn Rodman from the Michigan Department of Community Health 4×4 Plan talk about how the State of Michigan can help businesses employ resources that positively influence the four identified healthy behaviors: maintain a healthy diet, engage in regular exercise, get an annual physical exam, and avoid all tobacco use and the four measures: body mass index (BMI), blood pressure, cholesterol level, and blood sugar/glucose level.

 September 2012 AWM Event